calimaborges/dr/README.md

 ## Overview

 The initial goal is to make it easier to use Docker as a development environment.
-The plan is to allow configurable parameters through a `.drrc` file.
+The plan is to allow configurable parameters through a `.drrc.json` file.

 ## Commands